cakeshop-in-a-box/cakeshopinabox/README.md

 	$ git clone https://github.com/Komodo-Cakeshop/cakeshopinabox
 	$ cd cakeshopinabox
+	$ sudo setup/start.sh

+# Original Mail-In-a-Box Information

+The following is info from [Mail-In-a-Box](https://mailinabox.email) where I got the inspiration to create Cakeshop-In-a-Box.

 _Optional:_ Download Josh's PGP key and then verify that the sources were signed by him: